scream104/psych596/activities/power-analysis/power-analysis-instructions.md

 #### Example 5: 2 groups, 1 within subject factor (2 levels)

 Now, imagine we plan to measure pupil diameter under different conditions that are determined by manipulation of two factors: health prime (2 levels: health prime or no health prime), and picture type (2 levels: chocolate cakes or books).
-Participants will be randomly assigned to receive a health prime or no prime (thus, the prime is a between subjects factor), then all participants will look at pictures of chocolate cake and books while their pupil diameter is measured for each.
+Participants will be randomly assigned to receive a health prime or no prime (thus, the prime is a between subjects factor), then all participants will look at pictures of chocolate cake and books while their pupil diameter is measured for each (thus, picture type is a within subject factor).
 This is a 2 group design where you will have 2 (repeated) measurements for each participant (pupil diameter for chocolate cake pictures, pupil diameter for book pictures).
 You expect the measures to be normally distributed.
-You are primarily interested in the interactive effect of the prime and the picture type, so the null hypothesis is that the difference between mean pupil diameter for cake compared to book pictures is equal for the health prime compared to no prime group.
-The alternative hypothesis is that **the difference between mean pupil diameter for cake compared to book pictures is not equivalent for the health prime compared to no prime group**.
+You are primarily interested in the interactive effect of the prime and the picture type, so the null hypothesis is

+*H<sub>0</sub>: the difference between mean pupil diameter for cake compared to book pictures* ***is equal for the health prime compared to no prime group.***  (the difference between differences is zero)

+The alternative hypothesis is
+*H<sub>a</sub>: **the difference between mean pupil diameter for cake compared to book pictures is not equivalent for the health prime compared to no prime group**.

+*Note that in this factorial design we could specify distinct hypotheses related to the two main effects as well*

 You want to calculate sample size needed for 80% power (alpha = .05) to reject the null of no interaction effect, assuming an interaction effect size of partial η<sup>2</sup> = .09 for the interactive effect (let's say this is the minimum effect size that would be of interest to you).
 Let's also assume that the pupil diameter measure for the chocolate cake pictures is correlated with the pupil diameter measure for the book pictures with r=.5

 Use these settings in G\*Power to calculate the sample size you need:
 1. *test family* = F tests